friends-of-presta/security-advisories/_posts/2023-10-11-sitologapplicationconnect.md

 ## Other recommendations

 * It's recommended to delete this module and download the new module freely available on www.sitolog.com
-* Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”) - be warned that this functionality **WILL NOT** protect your SHOP against injection SQL which uses the UNION clause to steal data.
+* To help improve the security of your PrestaShop installation, we recommend upgrading to the latest version.
+One of the benefits of upgrading is that it will disable the use of multiquery executions (separated by semicolons).
+However, please be aware that this **will not protect** your shop against SQL injection attacks that use the UNION clause to steal data.
+Additionally, it's important to note that PrestaShop includes a function called pSQL, which includes a strip_tags function.
+This helps protect your shop against [Stored XSS (also known as XSS T2) of Category 1](https://security.friendsofpresta.org/modules/2023/02/07/stored-xss.html).
+If a pSQL function is missing, it could potentially expose your project to critical Stored XSS vulnerabilities due to edge cases.
+Therefore, it's crucial to ensure that all relevant functions are properly implemented and used consistently throughout your project.
 * Change the default database prefix ps_ by a new longer arbitrary prefix.
 Nevertheless, be warned that this is useless against blackhats with DBA senior skill because of a design vulnerability in DBMS
 * Activate OWASP 942’s rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.